AbhimanyuAryan/AnthropicAgent/README.md

-# 🤖 AI Agent Framework - Built from Scratch
+# 🤖 AI Agent Framework Built on Claude API

-An **AI agent framework** built from scratch using Anthropic's Claude API.
+A custom **AI agent framework** implementation using Anthropic's Claude API.
 This enables Claude to automatically execute tools (functions) in a conversation loop, creating truly autonomous agents.

 ---